imjoy-team/ImJoy/README.md

 ## Basic Usage
 Go to the [ImJoy web app](https://imjoy.io/#/:\)), click the + button to install new plugins or open an image.

-When images is opened in the workspace, you need to first click the title bar of the window to select an active window, then click on the plugin menu to run the plugin.
+When images are opened in the workspace, you need to first click the title bar of the window to select an active window, then click on the plugin menu to run the plugin.

 ## Using Python Plugins
-ImJoy supports Python Plugins which can run much more computationally intensive tasks.
-In order to run that, it needs to connected to the Python Plugin Engine -- a small python library we developed for ImJoy (source code: https://github.com/oeway/ImJoy-Python ).

-In order to setup the Python Plugin Engine, following the instructions below:
+In order to use Python Plugins, please follow the instructions below:
   * Download Annaconda3 (Python3.6 version) from https://www.anaconda.com/download/ and install it.
   * Run `pip install -U git+https://github.com/oeway/ImJoy-Python#egg=imjoy` in a terminal window
   * Run `python -m imjoy` in a terminal and keep the window running.